Ensono/amido.github.io/docs/getting_started_dev_dotnet.md

 To prevent the creation of a new folder you can pass the parameter `-o` with a path name e.g. `dotnet new stacks-app -o ./foldername`).

 The parameter `-d` is a short name for `--Domain`.
-Domain is the name used by the aggregate root object and referenced in multiple place in the project.
+Domain is the name used by the aggregate root object, and referenced in multiple place in the project.
+It is used as the name of the collection within the CosmosDB instance.

 ### RUNNING THE APPLICATION

 The template does not set up the application configuration required to run.
 Before you attempt to start the application make sure it is configured properly.

-Assuming you have already installed all dependencies required (i.e. CosmosDB emulator, or you have a conection to a CosmosDB instance) you will need to configure the application to connect to the database.
+Assuming you have already installed all dependencies required (i.e. CosmosDB emulator, or you have access to a CosmosDB instance) you will need to configure the application to connect to the database.
 Ensure that the `DatabaseAccountUri` value is set (as per the instructions above for running the application locally).

-By default, on a developer machine, the template is configured to connect to a local CosmosDB emulator - make sure you create a database (default is `Stacks`) and a collection within it (default: same as domain name supplied).
+By default, on a developer machine, the template is configured to connect to a local CosmosDB emulator - make sure you create a database (default is `Stacks`) and a collection within it (the default collection expected is the `DomainName` value supplied when creating the application).

 The collection partition key by default uses the ID (`/id`).

-You should also ensure that the `Company.Project.API/Properties/launchSettings.json` file has the correct `COSMOSDB_KEY value set.
+You should also ensure that the `Company.Project.API/Properties/launchSettings.json` file has the correct `COSMOSDB_KEY` value set.

-Once these are set, load the project into VisualStudio and press `F5` to start debugging.
+Once these are configured correctly, load the project into VisualStudio and press `F5` to start a debug process.
 The browser will open, and you should be presented with a Swagger UI page showing the default api endpoints with their CRUD operations.

 Alternatively, you can run these steps from the command line: